Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Implementation in GetDP

-{\ced The GetDP software is an open source finite element solver (\spath{http://getdp.info}).
+{\ced The GetDP software is an open source FE solver (\spath{http://getdp.info}).
 It handles geometries and meshes generated using the open source mesh generator Gmsh (\spath{http://gmsh.info}).
 The source codes of both softwares are available at \spath{https://gitlab.onelab.info}.

-A template model to allowing to retrieve the results of this paper is also available at \spath{https://gitlab.onelab.info/doc/models/tree/master/NonLinearEVP}.
+A template model to allowing to retrieve the results of this paper is also available \cite{nleig_code}.
 It relies on ONELAB, a lightweight interface between Gmsh and GetDP.
 To run the example, one can simply (i) download the precompiled binaries of Gmsh and GetDP available for all platforms as a standalone ONELAB bundle from \spath{http://onelab.info}, (ii) download the template model and (iii) open the \stexttt{NonLinearEVP.pro} file with Gmsh.

 This work has involved changes to GetDP in both the source code and the parser in order to call the relevant SLEPc solvers in a general manner.
-These changes now allow to solve a large class of non-linear (polynomial and rational) eigenvalue problems suitable to a Finite element discretization.
-Indeed, the software readily handles various finite element basis functions relevant in electromagnetism, acoustics, elasticity\dots The example in electromagnetism in this paper has voluntarily been chosen relatively simple for the sake of clarity.
+These changes now allow to solve a large class of non-linear (polynomial and rational) eigenvalue problems suitable for a FE discretization.
+Indeed, the software readily handles various FE basis functions relevant in electromagnetism, acoustics, elasticity\dots The example in electromagnetism in this paper has voluntarily been chosen relatively simple for the sake of clarity.
 As shown in Sec.~\ref{sec:corners} both the computation and the underlying physics of dispersive gratings modes are rather intricate.

 In practice, a problem definition written in \stexttt{.pro} input files is usually split between the objects defining data particular to a given problem, such as geometry, physical characteristics and boundary conditions (i.e., the \stexttt{Group}, \stexttt{Function} and \stexttt{Constraint} objects), and those defining a resolution method, such as unknowns, equations and related objects (i.e., the \stexttt{Jacobian}, \stexttt{Integration}, \stexttt{FunctionSpace}, \stexttt{Formulation}, \stexttt{Resolution} and \stexttt{PostProcessing} objects).
 The processing cycle ends with the presentation of the results, using the \stexttt{PostOperation} object.